aaronksaunders/svelte-sqlite-capacitor/README.md

-# Svelte + TS + Vite
+# Svelte + TS + Vite + Capacitor + SQLite

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing with Svelte and TypeScript in Vite, building mobile applications or web sites with SQLite

 ## Recommended IDE Setup